 For a slightly less committed way to mix smart and casual, a hoodie worn with a pair of smart trousers is your best bet.
 Again, it’s an easy way to avoid that dreaded overgrown adolescent territory.

-Head of menswear design at ASOS, Nick Eley, says: “We’re seeing a real move towards ‘high-low’ dressing, so team your hoodie with wider-leg trousers or a longer formal coat.”
+Head of menswear design at ASOS, Nick Eley, says: “We’re seeing a real move towards ‘high-low’ dressing, so team your hoodie with wider-leg trousers or a long formal coat.”

 - Don’t dig out your old Linkin Park hoodie.
 You’re not an angst-ridden teenager, and it’s not the 2000s anymore.